-cGENIE has traditionally been configured and accessed (aka 'run') at the 'command line' of the linux (or Mac equivalent, which is sort of linux also) operating system.
+The (cGENIE.)muffin model currently compiles and runs only under linux2 (e.g. distributions such as Ubuntu) and unix-like operating systems (such as macOS).
+Furthermore, muffin has traditionally been configured and accessed (aka 'run') at the 'command line' of the linux (or macOS equivalent, which is unix-like) operating system.
 The command line is a place where you type text and when you press Return, something (hopefully, good!) happens.
 Typically the stuff you type started with a 'command' word, and often followed by one or more options and parameters.
 The command word and any options / parameters MUST be separated by SPACEs.

 The start of each line of the command line is indicated with something like: \$.
 The \$ is called the 'prompt' and is ... prompting you to type some input (commands, Tweets, swear words, etc.).
 See - the computer is just sat there waiting for you to command it to go do something (stupid?).
-Typically, you will also be informed (reminded) of the username, computer name, and current directory, e.g.:
+Typically, you will also be informed (reminded) of the user-name, computer name, and current directory, e.g.:

-[username@sprout ~]\$
+[username@host ~]\$